 This course will explore the historical, ideological and organizational developments of Canadian political parties.
 Amongst the themes to be explored are the complexities of the evolving party system and the relative impact of key demographic and attitudinal factors affecting the operation of parties.
 The course will offer case studies of the most important elections in the contemporary era and will conclude with an analysis of the most recent federal election campaign.
 Throughout the course, note will be made of the shifting landscape in Canadian and Quebec public opinion and how it impacts on elections and parties.

-Prerequisite(s): POE102 and POE105 or equivalent Semester: Usually Offered in the Winter Note(s): For students of the Second, Third or Fourth Year taking Arts.
-Contact Hours: 3 - 0 - 6 Credit(s): 1
+Note(s): For students of the Second, Third or Fourth Year taking Arts.

 POE332 Public Administration in Canada

 A study of organization theory and its application to the practice of public administration in the Canadian bureaucracy and government.